HenriqueAJNB/Gender-Recognition/README.md

-# Gender recognition through voice characteristics
+# Gender recognition by voice characteristics

 Project to identify a person's gender through acoustic parameters of voice and speech.